 - Geometry: Learn how to describe the shapes and three-dimensional orientations of structures in deformed rocks at all scales.
-You will have encountered many of these structures in EAS233 Geologic structures and maps.
-EAS 421 builds on this experience. - Kinematics: Learn the methods that can be used to interpret the movements that have that have affected the Earth's lithosphere, over time. - Dynamics: Learn what can (and cannot) be deduced about forces involved in the deformation of the Earth's lithosphere.
+You will have encountered many structures in a first course on geologic structures and maps.
+EAS 521 builds on this experience. - Kinematics: Learn the methods that can be used to interpret the movements that have that have affected the Earth's lithosphere, over time. - Dynamics: Learn what can (and cannot) be deduced about forces involved in the deformation of the Earth's lithosphere.